-In light of COVID-19, charities and nonprofits will receive a total of $350 million more from the government to help support the community services these organizations offer to the public.
+In light of COVID-19, charities and nonprofits will receive hundreds of millions of dollars more from the government to help support the community services these organizations offer to the public.
 While some of these funds will go to smaller, independent frontline organizations, much of it will go to national organizations like the United Way, Community Foundations Canada, and the Red Cross, given that these organizations are scaled to distribute help quickly.

 Stacie Hurst is an editor at Finder, specializing in loans, banking products and money transfers.
 She has a Bachelor of Arts in Psychology and Writing, and she completed one year of law school in the United States before deciding to pursue a career in the publishing industry.
 When not working, she can usually be found messing around with games, photography or floral arrangements in memory of her former days as a flower shop assistant.